JLZEE/InternetOfThings_ibabysitter/README.md

 ## Client part on Raspberry Pi
 Includes BabyCry_client.py, record.py and sndRcdFtrX.py. record.py is for recording sound; sndRcdFtrX.py is for machine learning prediction and BabyCry_client.py is for sending message to EC2 server

+## Client part on Intel Edison
+Includes Edison_client.py, Open_fan.py and TempDis.py.
+TempDis.py is used for measure the temperature, and Open_fan.py is for open fan (in 2 level).
+Edison_client.py is for connecting Intel Edison with server.

+## Android App
+MyActivity.java, MyCustomAdapter.java, TCPClient.java for this part.

+## Other file
+featureX.py and test_featureAPI.py is used for extracting features from dataset